 - " Native vegetation and remnant trees in areas of high ecological constraint are to be retained and protected in large lots on land with steeper slopes.
 Any development within the Large Residential Character Area and Rural Residential Character Area shall be positioned to avoid the removal of remnant trees.
 Note.
-Areas of high ecological constraint include the riparian corridors and areas containing Endangered Ecological Communities, and are mapped in the 'Caerleon Property Rezoning Investigations Flora and Fauna, Riparian and Bushfire Study' (July, 2012) and - " Development that affects areas of high ecological constraint, including the VRZs, must have regard to a Vegetation Management Plan (VMP) that sets out the methods to be used to encourage natural regeneration.
-A VMP shall be prepared with any Subdivision Application affecting areas of high ecological constraint shown in Figure 8. - " An environmental buffer area of 40m shall be retained along the southern boundary of the land, wherein no dwelling shall be developed.
+Areas of high ecological constraint include the riparian corridors and areas containing Endangered Ecological Communities, and are mapped in the 'Caerleon Property Rezoning Investigations Flora and - " Development that affects areas of high ecological constraint, including the VRZs, must have regard to a Vegetation Management Plan (VMP) that sets out the methods to be used to encourage natural regeneration.
+A VMP shall be prepared with any Subdivision Application affecting areas of high ecological constraint shown in Figure 8.